ThisisRajiRaj/siteapis/README.md

-# RSS Azure Function implementation of RSS Feed Generetor for a site
+# Common Azure Fuctions needed to support a personal website
 This project implements backend Azure Function API for common website tasks like blog feed generation, contact form that sends an email to an owner etc.

-** Pre-requisites: ** You need to have .netcore 3.1 installed

 ## Setting up the project locally
 `` git clone https://github.com/thisisrajiraj/sites ``

+** Pre-requisites: ** You need to have .netcore 3.1 installed

 Then cd into the folder containing azurefuncs.csproj.
 Run: